KTH/canvas-import-social/README.md

     pip install -r requirements.txt

-Then, in this project, with the dump from above in a directory called `dump`, and with the folloing information known:
+Then, in this project, with the dump from above in a directory called `dump`, run the command:

-$COURSE_CODE: The code used by KTH for course round, something like AB1234HT161 for the course round with id 1, starting fall (HT) 2016 (16) of the course AB1234.
+    ./src/import_course.py -v $COURSE_ROUND_CODE

-$SLUG: The file name (sans .html) of the file to upload from dump.
+where $COURSE_ROUND_CODE is The code used for the cavas course that a given course round at KTH uses.

-    ./src/import_page.py -v $COURSE_CODE $SLUG
+The format is sometimes used by KOPPS and Social, and looks something like AB1234HT161 for the course round with ladok round number 1, starting fall (HT) 2016 (16) of the course AB1234.

 This is a work in progress.